GingerDeity/DedupeResearch/README.md

 This code outputs static deduplication results for a base file compared to all other files in a directory.
 For instance, if we run this on a directory named 'example' containing files A, B, C, using the command: `bash DedupeCheckList.sh 4096 A example/`, this outputs results for: [(A), (A, B), (A, C)]

 #### Parse Static
-This code takes in a text file containing the output of DedupeCheckFull.sh or DedupeCheckList.sh and converts readings into a CSV file, which is very useful for getting a folders' worth of data quickly onto a spreadsheet!
+This code takes in a text file containing the output of `DedupeCheckFull.sh` or `DedupeCheckList.sh` and converts readings into a CSV file, which is very useful for getting a folders' worth of data quickly onto a spreadsheet!
 Run using `java ParseStatic $1 $2 [-l/-f] $3 $4` where
-* $1 is the text file of deduplicaiton result outputs
+* $1 is the text file of deduplication result outputs
 * $2 is the key, which can be F for Files, DG for Dedupe Graph, UW for Unique Windows, TD for Total Data, DD for Dupe Data, DR for Dedupe Ratio, or ZW for Zero-Windows
 * `[-l/-f]` indicates if if the input file was made using DedupeCheckList (`-l`), or DedupeCheckFull (`-f`)
 * $3 is the number of unique memory dumps